odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/ladakh/cities/stok/excursions/day-at-leisure-in-stok/
+        title: Day at leisure in Stok
         content: >-
           When you stay at Stok Palace, you immerse yourself in the Ladakhi way of life: the 200-year-old mural-adorned walls, the sound of Buddhist chants from the palace temple or a traditional Ladakhi meal in the royal kitchen, and evening tea in the shade of the magnificent old apricot and walnut trees.

           Guests staying at the Stok Palace Heritage Hotel have privileged access to a Buddhist temple on the upper-most floor of the palace.
 The resident monk here performs daily prayers and rituals as part of his duties.
 Guests are welcome to be quiet observers to this enchanting routine.

           Near the palace is the 14th-century Stok Gompa.
 Though some of the